bahmutov/cypress-extends/README.md

 # @bahmutov/cypress-extends [![renovate-app badge][renovate-badge]][renovate-app] [![ci status][ci image]][ci url] [![badges status][badges image]][badges url] ![cypress version](https://img.shields.io/badge/cypress-5.5.0-brightgreen)
-> Cypress plugin that adds "extends" support to the configuration file
+> Cypress plugin that adds "extends" support to the configuration file.
+This allows the config files to remain DRY and avoid duplicating data, but still have multiple files for different scenarios.
+The idea was proposed in https://github.com/cypress-io/cypress/issues/5674

 ## Use